Articles LaTeX math mode

 Inline Math Mode

-For mathematical expressions that flow within your text:
+For expressions that flow within a sentence:

 The famous equation $E = mc^2$ revolutionized physics.

-% Alternative syntax (less common):
+% Alternative syntax:

 The quadratic formula is \(x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}\).